-- SC also can not advise on updating the NAFO PA framework as it also depends on the purpose of Bisr. - SC recommends that this exercise be conducted jointly with the FC. - Therefore, the SC chair will contact the FC chair about the possibility of forming a joint working group to re-evaluate the NAFO PA framework.
+- SC can't advise on particular levels until it is clear as to the purpose of Bisr. - SC also can not advise on updating the NAFO PA framework as it also depends on the purpose of Bisr. - · SC recommends that this exercise be conducted jointly with the FC. - Therefore, the SC chair will contact the FC chair about the possibility of forming a joint working group to re-evaluate the NAFO PA framework.
 SC members of this group would bring work peer reviewed by SC to the discussions.

 Annex 5.
-General Framework on Risk-based Management Strategies

-(FCWG-CPRS WP 13/3 Rev. 2)
+General Framework on Risk-based Management Strategies (FCWG-CPRS WP 13/3 Rev. 2)